-Many spring gardens are dominated by pansies and blooming bulbs like tulips, but the English daisy is another outstanding flower to bring early cheer to the landscape.
-Depending on your region, the English daisy may be seen as a welcome harbinger of spring, or an invasive pest that takes over the lawn and garden.
-British gardeners and those in the Pacific Northwest may struggle to control the vigorous flowers, which thrive in mild conditions.
+Many spring gardens are dominated by pansies, daffodils, and tulips, but the English daisy (Bellis perennis) is another outstanding flower to bring early cheer to the landscape.
+Depending on your region, the English daisy may be seen as a welcome harbinger of spring or an invasive pest that takes over the lawn and garden.
+British gardeners and those in the Pacific Northwest can struggle to control the vigorous flowers, which thrive in mild conditions.

 |Botanical Name||Bellis perennis|

 |Plant Type||Herbaceous perennial, but a biennial in the southern US and an annual in the northern US|

 |Soil Type||Loamy, moist|